jdoss003/rshell/README.md

 ````
 $ cat < existingInputFile | tr A-Z a-z | tee newOutputFile1 | tr a-z A-Z > newOutputFile2
 ````
+This would take the text in existingInputFile and pipe it in all lowercase to newOutputFile1, and in all uppercase in newOutputFile2
 #####To end the program enter exit
 * *EXAMPLE:*
 ````